graviraja/100-Days-of-NLP/applications/generation/README.md

 The attention mechanism will help in memorizing long sentences.
 Rather than building a single context vector out of the encoder's last hidden state, attention is used to focus more on the relevant parts of the input while decoding a sentence.
 The context vector will be created by taking encoder outputs and the `hidden state` of the decoder rnn.

 After trying the basic LSTM apporach, Utterance generation with attention mechanism was implemented.
 Inference (run time generation) was also implemented.

+## Utterance Generation with Beam Search.ipynb

+One of the ways to mitigate the repetition in the generation of utterances is to use Beam Search.
+By choosing the top-scored word at each step (greedy) may lead to a sub-optimal solution but by choosing a lower scored word that may reach an optimal solution.

+Instead of greedily choosing the most likely next step as the sequence is constructed, the beam search expands all possible next steps and keeps the k most likely, where k is a user-specified parameter and controls the number of beams or parallel searches through the sequence of probabilities.